 - CS21 Bletchley Landfill Site has a current capacity of 22,000,000 cubic metres.
 The site has planning permission until February 2022.
 The operators of the site predict that at current rates of fill that the life of the site would need to be extended beyond the life of this document (2026).
 The construction of a new access road is likely to be complete in 2007 and this will allow more vehicle movements to the site.
 The operators estimate that once the new access is open, then the site will bring in 1 million tonnes per year.
 On the basis of a density factor of 1 tonne per cubic metre, the remaining void space would take 22 years to fill.
 It is considered that no further capacity for non-hazardous landfill is required for the life of this document (2026). - CS22 London currently has limited capacity for waste processing and recovery (with recycling dominated by building industry capacity) and very little landfill capacity.
 The SE Plan assumes that London's exports to the region will decline over the period of the strategy and be limited to landfill waste and use of materials in landfill restoration that cannot be recycled or recovered within London, or residues of processing and treatment.
-A report by Jacobs Babtie, 'Towards a Methodology for Apportionment of London's Exported Waste, Alternative Apportionment Options' (October 2006) considers that London's waste should be maintained at current levels to 2015.
 Milton Keynes currently does not take any of London's waste.
-After 2015, Jacobs Babtie recommend this should be apportioned.
-The SE Plan states that Milton Keynes should provide for landfill capacity for 10.1% (1 million tonnes in total between 2016-2025) of London's exported waste into the South East.
-The Council has objected to the apportionment and this will be considered at the Examination in Public to the SF Plan. - CS23 The SE Plan reinforces that no further non-hazardous landfill is required.
+The draft SE Plan states that Milton Keynes should provide for landfill capacity for 10.1% (1 million tonnes in total between 2016-2025) of London's exported waste into the South East.
+The Council objected to the apportionment and this was considered at the Examination in Public to the SE Plan.
+Policy W3 of RPG9 requires all WPAs to collectively provide management capacity equivalent to the amount of waste arising and requiring management within the region's boundaries, plus a declining amount of waste from London.
+Therefore to meet the principles of self-sufficiency and ensure general conformity with both RPG9 and the emerging SE Plan, the Waste Development Plan Document will take into account the principle of making provision for London's waste.
+The Panel Report recommends a single apportionment and a revised apportionment of 10% for Milton Keynes to apply from 2006.
+There is no consideration of the amount of waste that equates to.
+The Panel Report is not a statement of Policy and changes to the Plan will be subject to further consultation.
+The Council maintains its objection to the level of apportionment proposed but is fully committed to working with SEERA and other bodies to quantify the waste arising from London to determine the impact on Milton Keynes. - CS23 The SE Plan reinforces that no further non-hazardous landfill is required.

 Table WCS5 shows a surplus in landfill void capacity (million tonnes) at 2015.

 Non-hazardous landfill capacity in MK should be managed to provide for disposal of residual waste and for a continuing but declining landfill capacity.

-Table WCS5 Landfill Requirements (Surplus in Landfill Capacity ((million tonnes)) at 2015
+Table WCS5 Landfill Requirements (Surplus in Landfill Capacity (million tonnes)) at 2015

-Non-hazardo landfill Inert Landfill London Imports 2006-2015 London imports Total Capacity Surplus incl.
+Non-hazardous landfill Inert Landfill London Imports 2006-2015 London imports Total Capacity Surplus incl.
 London Imports 2006-2015 15.378 0.137 1.6 13.7

-(Source: South East Plan (Submission Draft March 2006) plan Policy W13, 'Model for Future Waste Management Capacity Needs in the South East', ERM, 2005, Annex B, p9/72-p.69/72)
+(Source: South East Plan (Submission Draft March 2006) plan Policy W13, 'Model for Future Waste Management Capacity Needs in the South East', ERM, 2005, Annex B, p9/72-p69/72)